Educational Benefits for our Veterans

 Yellow Ribbon Program

 The School of Law determines participation in the Yellow Ribbon Program on an annual basis.
 A decision to participate is made in late spring for the upcoming academic year.
-For example, final approval for the Fall2014/Spring 2015 academic year will be made in mid-May 2014.
+For example, final approval for the Fall 2015/Spring 2016 academic year will be made in mid-May 2015.
 Award amount as well as the number of recipients is also determined at this time.
 Only new first year students will be considered for the Yellow Ribbon Program.

 The Yellow Ribbon award is renewable for two additional years (three additional years for part time evening students) depending on the length of eligibility as determined by the Department of Veteran’s Affairs as well as any other requirements set by the VA Office related to Yellow Ribbon recipients.
 In addition, the law student must also maintain good academic standing at the end of each academic year to renew the grant (please note that determination of good academic standing is made at the conclusion of the spring semester).
 The Yellow Ribbon award is for the fall and spring semester only and is not applicable towards any summer session enrollment.
 Awardees are selected based on admission to the School of Law and the completion date of their application file at USF.
 Eligible applicants to the law school are encouraged to apply early.
-For the Fall 2013/Spring 2014 academic year, the Law School selected two Yellow Ribbon recipients and the grant award was $5,000 each.
+For the current Fall 2014/Spring 2015 academic year, the Law School selected two Yellow Ribbon recipients and the grant award was $5,000 each.

 Students can find further information about the Yellow Ribbon Program at